techmatters/terraso-web-client/README.md

 ## Localization

-The localization is being hangled by the `react-i18next`.
+The localization is being handled by the `react-i18next`.
 You can check the documentation here: [https://react.i18next.com/](https://react.i18next.com/)

 ### Generate PO files